Easter Family Days Out with the Kids 2025

 The nation's favourite dinosaur, Dippy the Dinosaur, is in Coventry on a three year loan from the Natural History Museum.
 This follows a successful tour of the UK when 8 venues hosted Dippy and over 2 million visitors had the chance to see Dippy.
 If you are in the Midlands, why not plan a day out to Coventry and visit Dippy over the holidays.
 You can book a free slot to see the Dippy, discover fun facts and can even get to touch and feel some fossils from the collection.
 If you have children over 5 years old, you can even book a Dippy VR experience.

-If you are looking for a really special experience, you can book to sleep under Dippy the Dinosaur on selected dates in 2024 and 2025.
+If you are looking for a really special experience, you can book to sleep under Dippy the Dinosaur on selected dates in 2025.
 This would certainly be a memorable experience and could be ideal to celebrate a birthday.
-And if you are quick, you can catch the Wildlife Photographer of the Year exhibition which runs until April 1st 2024.

 Edinburgh Science Festival, Edinburgh, Scotland

-If you are in Scotland why not take a trip to Edinburgh for Edinburgh Science, 30 March - 14 April?
-This year's theme is Shaping the Future, showcasing cutting-edge science that can help us create a future that is sustainable, accessible and equal for all.
+If you are in Scotland why not take a trip to Edinburgh for Edinburgh Science, 5 - 20 April?
+This year's theme is Spaceship Earth, which will explore the challenges of living on a planet with finite resources.
 With events planned for all ages there is sure to be something for everybody - some events are paid for and need to be booked in advance (family tickets are available) but there are also free exhibitions and free drop-in play sessions.
-The programme is 48 pages long so there are far too many events to list here but things that caught our eye were: dig up a dinosaur (of course!), ER surgery, The Rocket Show, Jurassic Juniors at Dynamic Earth and Seaside Science Skills.
+The programme is 48 pages long so there are far too many events to list here but things that caught our eye were: From Bake Off to Blast Off, Walk Like an Astronaut, Animal Adventurers and Code Your Own Mars Mission.
 Let us know if you book anything - we would love to hear from you.

 If you have any favourite days out with the kids that you would like to tell us about, please join the conversation on our Facebook page